ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Background and motivation

-In this section, we use Eq.~\eqref{eq:closed_form} to analyze two representative data-free merging methods: Weight-averaging~\cite{Wortsman2022ModelSA} and WUDI-Merging~\cite{cheng2025whoever}. \paragraph{Weight averaging.} The simplest baseline assumes uniform and isotropic task covariances, i.e., $\widehat{\Sigma}_t = kI$ for some constant $k>0$.
-Substituting this assumption into Eq.~\eqref{eq:closed_form} yields $\bar W = \frac{1}{T}\sum_{t=1}^{T} W_t$, indicating that arithmetic averaging is only optimal under the restrictive condition that all task data distributions share identical statistics. \paragraph{Task-specific covariance from task vectors.} Beyond the uniform assumption, a more expressive approach is to estimate the task-specific covariance directly from the task vector $\Delta W_t$.
-A simple data-free proxy for the input second-moment matrix is the outer product of the task vector with itself: $\widehat{\Sigma}_t \propto (\Delta W_t)^\top \Delta W_t$.
-Interestingly, the recent WUDI-Merging method, though derived from a different objective and optimized via gradient descent, can be interpreted within our framework as implicitly using a norm-weighted version of this proxy: $\widehat{\Sigma}_t \propto \|\Delta W_t\|_F^{-2} (\Delta W_t)^\top \Delta W_t$.
-This perspective suggests that the success of WUDI-Merging arises from employing a more informative, task-specific covariance proxy.
-However, its reliance on iterative optimization introduces computational overhead and sensitivity to hyperparameters, which further motivates the development of our principled, closed-form estimator presented in the next section.
+\paragraph{Weight averaging.} The simplest baseline assumes uniform and isotropic task statistics, i.e., $\widehat{\Sigma}_t = kI$ for some constant $k>0$.
+Substituting this assumption into Eq.~\eqref{eq:closed_form} yields $\bar W = \frac{1}{T}\sum_{t=1}^{T} W_t$, showing that weight averaging is optimal only under the restrictive condition that all tasks share identical isotropic second-order structure.

+\paragraph{Task-specific second-order proxy from task vectors.} A more expressive data-free strategy is to infer task-specific second-order structure from the task vector $\Delta W_t$.
+A simple proxy for the input second-moment matrix is $\widehat{\Sigma}_t \propto (\Delta W_t)^\top \Delta W_t$.
+Although WUDI-Merging is derived from a different objective and optimized via gradient descent, it can be viewed through our framework as approximately adopting a norm-normalized version of this proxy: $\widehat{\Sigma}_t \propto \|\Delta W_t\|_F^{-2} (\Delta W_t)^\top \Delta W_t$.
+This perspective suggests that part of WUDI-Merging's effectiveness may come from using a more informative task-specific second-order proxy than uniform averaging.
+At the same time, its reliance on iterative optimization introduces additional computational overhead and hyperparameter sensitivity, motivating the closed-form estimator developed in the next section.